GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 READ the README, PRELIMINARY WARNING, ***Expanded Trigger Warning,*** DISCLAIMER, and Historical Versions Notice FIRST.
 ===

 # Quick Tip: Substitue all addictive drugs with Gabatrol Stress and Mood Daily.
 Could this help ALL addicts?
+It's only about $30-60 based on 60-120 count bottles.
+Contrast that with how expensive legal and illegal drugs must be.
+Additionally, could GABA stifle addictions?

 ***Recursive Simplicity: End the Nightmare***
 ===